Exploring the Mystery of Babylon: Delving into Biblical Prophecies and Decoding the Prophetic Call to 'Flee from Her'

 There is another irony in the history of Israel’s judgment.
 While the Chaldeans were a dominant force within the Babylonian empire, they were historically from Assyria, the same people who destroyed the northern tribes of Israel.
 God’s judgments against Israel came in waves over many years, and we see the continuation of this judgment from Assyria as it is written: “Israel is like scattered sheep; The lions have driven him away.
 First the king of Assyria devoured him; Now at last this Nebuchadnezzar king of Babylon has broken his bones” (Jeremiah 50:17).

 While the Babylonian kingdom had become a mixed multitude of people—a melting pot of nations—it was the Chaldeans whom Isaiah and Jeremiah specifically called out.
 As we read, “A sword is against the Chaldeans, says the Lord, Against the inhabitants of Babylon, And against her princes and her wise men” (Jeremiah 50:35).
 But why is there a focus on judging the Chaldeans?
+One possibility is that the Chaldeans were descendants of the Neo-Assyrian kingdom that destroyed Israel’s northern tribes.
+Another option is that the Chaldeans were associated with many false gods that hated the God of Israel and continually sought to destroy His people.

 Mystery Babylon

-As we just learned, ancient Babylon was a succession of various empires and dynasties that span more than a thousand years.
+As we just learned, ancient Babylon was a succession of various empires and dynasties spanning over a thousand years.
 Its boundaries changed with each new conquest, and a mixed group of people inhabited its lands from a dozen nationalities spread across Mesopotamia.
+For these reasons, God is unlikely to be speaking to one ethnos in Isaiah and Jeremiah.
+Instead, He identifies a diverse group of people under the dominion of a ruling principality (god or gods) from ancient Babylon.[vi]

 This principality has various emanations and even incarnations that we will soon discover.
 I will collectively refer to it as the “spirit of Babylon.”
 This spirit has ruling authority over the Mesopotamian region of Assyria and Babylonia.
-And it has dominion over their predominant population group, namely the Assyrians, and their subgroup, the Chaldeans, who descended from Israel’s greatest enemy, the Assyrians.
+It has dominion over their predominant population group, namely the Assyrians, and their subgroup, the Chaldeans, who descended from Israel’s greatest enemy, the Assyrians.

 The Lord correlates this ruling spiritual principality to the natural inhabitants under its dominion, calling it “the glory of kingdoms and the beauty of the Chaldeans’ pride.”[vii]
-However, this spirit, and the people who worship it, will one day also have a global dominion, specifically, a financial system that will control the whole earth.
+However, this spirit and the people who worship it will one day also have a global dominion, specifically, a financial system that will control the whole earth.
 This system will manifest as “the mark” or the “name of the beast.”
 We read:

 “He [the Anti-Christ] causes all, both small and great, rich and poor, free and slave, to receive a mark on their right hand or on their foreheads, and that no one may buy or sell except one who has the mark or the name of the beast, or the number of his name” (Revelation 13:16-17).